brucecarson12/GeriBot/README.md

-# DiscordBot3000
+# GeriBot

 A bot designed for handling Tournement Creation/Scoring.
-Specifically chess tournements but can handle any sort of round-robin style.
+Specifically chess tournements but it can handle any sort of round-robin style.